personalizedrefrigerator/joplin-plugin-revealjs-slides/README.md

 // of code blocks.
 </code></pre>

+---

+# More

+For additional features, see the [reveal.js documentation](https://revealjs.com/backgrounds/).

 ````

 </details>

 ## Installing

 Search for "reveal.js" under the plugins tab in Joplin's settings.
 ![screenshot shows "reveal.js" in the search bar of the "plugins" tab of Joplin's settings.](https://github.com/personalizedrefrigerator/joplin-plugin-revealjs-slides/assets/46334387/5f1a0c20-3d72-47a5-b214-18861cb6f493)